Giants vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 56 hits with nine doubles, a triple, a home run, 14 walks and 15 RBI.
-He's also stolen one base.
+- Arraez has 10 doubles, a triple, a home run, 14 walks and 15 RBI (59 total hits).
+He has swiped one base.

 Arraez Recent Games